-The vibrant red is such an eye-catching color.
+The mix of blue hues and bright red with bronze detailing is such an eye-catching color.
 The monkey in the middle looks towards the love heart and weaves his tale amongst the leaf print of this scarf.
 With a unique border that encapsulates the tale and such a fascinating print, this is a real statement piece to add to your wardrobe.

 The monkey folktale scarf is part of the African Folklore print collection.
 Donning this piece enables you to become a part of the story it tells.
 You are in control - when wearing it, you will be creating your own story.
 Wear your African pride on your sleeve (or neck, or hair) with this amazing scarf.

 There grew a big tree on the seashore.
 Half of its branches were over the land and the other half over the water.
 A little Monkey lived in the tree.
 He played in the branches all day and when he was hungry, he ate the sweet fruit that grew in the tree.
 Now, in the sea there lived a Shark.
 One day the Monkey threw some of the fruit into the sea.
 The Shark ate it up.
 From that day on the Shark and the Monkey were friends and the Shark asked the monkey to throw some fruit down to him every day.

 "Thank you, friend Monkey," said the Shark, "I have only fish to eat in the sea and I like your fruit very much."

 The Monkey was happy to be a friend of the Shark and threw fruit into the sea every morning.
 Once, the Shark said to the Monkey, "You are so good to me that I want to do something good for you."